 Connecting Athletic Skills To Important Life Skills

-One of my primary goals as a coach is to help students and their parents see the connection between skills learned through running and track and field and how these skills will help in life, including the future careers of our student-athletes.
+As a coach, one of my main objectives is to assist students and their parents in understanding the correlation between the skills acquired through running, track, and field and how these skills can be beneficial in life, including their future careers.

 Lessons Learned That Lasted A Lifetime

-There is a significant distinction between what you are given to maintain in life versus innovating something new.
-The skill set to innovate is different from the skill set to maintain.
-We all should learn both skill sets.
-However, I focused my career on the innovation side of the house rather than the maintenance side for many personal reasons.
+There is a significant difference between the tasks of maintaining something versus creating something new.
+The skills required for innovation are different from those needed for maintenance.
+It's essential to learn both skill sets.
+However, I focused my career on innovation rather than maintenance for personal reasons.

 Creating first-ever projects that helped others in new ways was rewarding on many levels.
 Challenging the status quo was never dull or easy, but it was meaningful and fired me up most days.